alephcloud/hs-configuration-tools/README.md

 line options:

 `--version, -v`
-:    Print the version of the application and exit.
+:    prints the version of the application and exits.

 `--info, -i`
-:   Print a short info message for the application and exit.
+:   prints a short info message for the application and exit.

 `--long-info`
-:   Print a detailed info message for the application and exit.
+:   print a detailed info message for the application and exits.
+    Beside component name, package name, version, revision, and copyright the message also contain information about the compiler that was used for the build, the build architecture, build flags, the author, the license type, and a list of all direct and indirect dependencies along with their licenses and copyrights.

 `--license`
-:   Print the text of the lincense of the application and exit.
+:   prints the text of the lincense of the application and exits.

-Here is the example output of `--long-info` for the example `examples/Trivial.hs`:
+Here is the example output of `--long-info` for the example `examples/Trivial.hs` from this package:

 ~~~{.shell}
 trivial-0.1 (package configuration-tools-0.1 revision 080c27a)